123sumanyu/team_genz/README_Flow.md

    When treatment is required, the spraying mechanism is activated.
 A relay switches on the pumping motor, allowing pesticide to be sprayed through the nozzles.
 Only the affected plant area is treated.

 7. **Soil Condition Monitoring**
-   Soil sensors collect data related to soil condition during operation.
+   Soil sensors collect required data related to soil condition during operation.
 This data is recorded for monitoring and future reference.

 8. **Data Reporting**
    Information such as crop condition, soil readings, and system activity is sent to the monitoring interface.
 This allows farmers to stay informed without being present in the field.